 Casa de Campo | Disappointing Service

-With one last bit of hope, we went to the information center near the bus stop, in which they were NO help and offered incorrect information.
+With one last bit of hope, we went to the information center near the bus stop that we were dropped off at.
+The information center was little help and provided us with incorrect information.
 A last-ditch effort, we attempted to try Casa de Campo for lunch.
 We sat down to uncomfortable outside seating, crappy street views, and an expensive menu (~ USD 20-30 per person at the time).

 After about 15-minutes of waiting for the waiter, we left.
 So frustrated with the whole area we even attempted to rent bikes but weren’t willing to pay anywhere near the asking price.
 We tried to negotiate a much better rate, than the 80 pesos per bike.

 Mr. Hugo only wanted to come down to 70 pesos per bike (which was about USD 10 per bike at the time).
 We didn’t want to bike so we said, “No thank you.” and took the bus back to Mendoza city.
 Total cost for the excursion, approximately $2.